 Finally, there’s a tax treaty between the US and the UK which helps determine to which country different types of US tax for expats should be paid and at what point they should be paid.
 The purpose of the treaty is to ensure taxes are paid to the right country.
 Navigating the treaty on your own can be a bit complicated, so it’s a good idea to consult with an expat tax professional if you’re unsure of the requirements for your situation.

 By planning ahead, you should be able to take advantage of the strategies above in order to minimize or eliminate your US tax obligation.

-Looking for More on Taxes for Expats Living in the UK?
+Looking for More Info on Taxes for Expats Living in the UK?

-For even more UK specific information, you can download the free guide, Living in the United Kingdom: Complete Guide to Taxes or, have one of our UK specialists take care of your taxes so that you know they’re correct, on time, and that you’re not spending more than necessary.
+For even more UK-specific tax information, you can download the free guide, Living in the United Kingdom: Complete Guide to Taxes or, have one of our UK specialists take care of your taxes so that you know they’re correct, on time, and that you’re not spending more than necessary.